All Products

 Note

-If nginx-ingress does not exist, check whether the log collection feature is configured for nginx-ingress.
-For more information, see Analyze and monitor the access log of nginx-ingress.
+If nginx-ingress does not exist, check whether the log collection feature is enabled for the NGINX Ingress controller.
+For more information, see Analyze and monitor the access log of nginx-ingress-controller.

 Note

 If a request fails to match an Ingress rule, a 404 error is returned.
-By default, the error is not recorded in the access log.
+By default, the error is not recorded in the access logs.

 Managed Service for Prometheus dashboards